digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 Close Canton console
 ~~~~~~~~~~~~~~~~~~~~

-When complete, open the Canton console terminal.
+When complete, open the Canton console terminal and use `exit` to stop and
-Run `exit` to stop and remove the console container.
+remove the console container.

 Close Daml shell
 ~~~~~~~~~~~~~~~~